maxhebditch/batchgit/README.md

 3. Add generic commit message.
 4. Open new shells in places where changes have happened.
 5. Strip out # you sometimes see in git
-6. Only show pwd if repo has something to push, similar to how status wors
+6. Only show pwd if repo has something to push, similar to how status works
 7. Add a secondary, larger list for less frequent monitoring or maybe just pulling
 8. Add a `-d` flag for removing directory
 9. Add folders recursively from current location to configuration file.
-10. Handle directories that have been deleted since config file wrote
+10. ~~ Handle directories that have been deleted since config file wrote ~~
 11. Add option for rebasing